Xetheneon/PixelCatsFork/README.md

 # PixelCatsFork

-This project contains a set of classes and interfaces for managing and displaying a pixel board, including hardware and console display backends, pixel representations, and serial communication helpers.

 Below are class diagrams (in Mermaid format) for all major classes and interfaces in the **PixelBoard** project.
-You can paste these into a Markdown viewer that supports Mermaid, or view directly on GitHub with a Mermaid extension.

 ---